Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Introduction

-The present work is continuation of our earlier work \cite{S.Kr.Biswas2015a} in brane scenario.
+The present work is continuation of our earlier work in brane scenario \cite{S.Kr.Biswas2015a}.
+Usually, brane world modified gravity theory is relevant only at early times whereas interacting DE in GR can give a clear picture of evolution of late phase of universe.
+Our main objective is to study interacting DE in context of brane scenario to achieve a unified model of evolution of universe from early inflation to late time DE dominated solution connected through a matter dominated era.
 Here, we have considered three sets of new interaction term between perfect fluid having any barotropic equation of state and a scalar field having self interacting potential as exponential or hyperbolic in form.
 The evolution equations are converted to an autonomous system by suitable transformation of the variables.
-A detail study of the critical points and their stability analysis has been done in the context of cosmology.
+A detail study of the critical points and their stability analysis have been done in the context of cosmology.
 From the study, we have found some critical points represent the scalar field dominated solutions which are accelerated attractors in some parameter region but could not alleviate the coincidence problem.
 However, the critical points representing the scaling attractors can solve the coincidence problem successfully for some parameter restrictions when the potential of the self interacting scalar field is taken as exponential.
 The paper is organized as follows : Section \ref{formation_autonomous} comprises of the essential details of Randall - Sundrum model and deals with basic equations in Brane Scenario and formation of Dynamical System.
 In Section \ref{phase_space_auto}, a detailed phase space analysis related to the critical points is presented.
 Also, we discuss the existence and stability / instability of critical points for various interaction terms and potentials.
 Cosmological implications of critical points for various system are shown in section \ref{cosmological_implications}.
 Finally, the summary and concluding remarks are given in section \ref{summary}.
-Throughout the paper we use natural units ( $ 8\pi G=\frac{8 \pi}{m_{PL}^{2}}=\hbar=c=1 $ ). \\
+Throughout the paper we use natural units $\left(8\pi G=\frac{8 \pi}{m_{PL}^{2}}=\hbar=c=1 \right)$. \\